rafoolin/climate/README.md

 - [x] Dark/Light Theme(Rxdart).
 - [x] Dynamic Theme based on the weather condition(Rxdart).
 - [x] Handle exceptions.(a very simple one)
+- [ ] Add a history page for forecasts on previous dates.

 # Build